ClickCease

 • Notes on the discussion, including any questions raised by the client and responses provided.

-4. Review and Reassess Periodically
+4. Review and Reassess Regularly

 Informed consent is an ongoing process.
 Regularly review the consent with the client, especially if treatment plans change or new risks emerge.

-Common Mistakes to Avoid
+Avoiding Common Mistakes

 • Neglecting Documentation: Always document the consent discussion, including the details of the information provided and the client’s questions.